Heritage & Planning Issues

 97-99 Queens Pde (Taco Bill’s) – design of infill.

-1 South Terrace (Sambell Lodge redevelopment) Development included demolishing the St Andrew’s church.
+- 139 Queens Pde (former Normandy Hotel) completed 2020.217-241 Queens Parade.
+Clifton Views 12 storey development within heritage overlay, now completed.1 South Terrace (Sambell Lodge redevelopment) Development included demolishing the St Andrew’s church.
 Demolition accepted by VCAT.
-Building underway.
+New building completed, older Sambell Lodge building demolished.

-- 107 Cambridge St, (former Foy & Gibson complex).
-Large-scale visible development.
+107 Cambridge St, (former Foy & Gibson complex).
+Large-scale visible development completed.